Torsion in Kauffman bracket skein module of a $4$-strand Montesinos knot exterior

-To each $a/b\in\mathbb{Q}$ with $(a,b)=1$ is associated a rational tangle $[a/b]$ by drawing slope $a/b$ lines on a ``square pillowcase" starting at the four corners (labeled by NW, NE, SW, SE).
-Connecting the NW (resp.
-NE) end to SW (resp.
-SE) end by an arc, one obtains a rational link $B(a/b)$.
+Refer to \cite[Section 2]{FP16} for a nice exposition on rational tangles and Montesinos links.
+To each $a/b\in\mathbb{Q}$ with $(a,b)=1$ is associated a rational tangle $[a/b]$ obtained by drawing slope $a/b$ lines on a ``square pillowcase" starting at the four corners (labeled by NW, NE, SW, SE).
+Using the expression of $a/b$ as a continued fraction, there is an alternative presentation for $[a/b]$ which is sometimes more convenient.
+Connecting NW to SW and NE to SE by arcs, one obtains a rational link $B(a/b)$.
 When $b$ is odd, $B(a/b)$ is a knot; otherwise, $B(a/b)$ has two components.